The Public-Private Partnership Law Review: Australia

 In some states, the National PPP Policy is supplemented by state-specific PPP guidelines, for example, the NSW PPP Guidelines, which set out state-specific requirements of PPPs.

 The PPP policies also set out financial thresholds and tests that must be applied in deciding whether to utilise a PPP.
-Financial thresholds vary between each jurisdiction, but a government will usually be required to consider using a PPP model if the value of the project is between A$50 million and A$100 million or over.
+Financial thresholds vary between each jurisdiction, but a government will usually be required to consider using a PPP model if the value of a project is between A$50 million and A$100 million or over.
 In respect of tests, a government must consider whether a PPP is in the best interests of the public and delivers value for money.
-This determination will typically involve the development and assessment of a 'business case' for the proposed PPP, which will include a 'cost-benefit analysis' as well as comparing the cost of procuring the project as a PPP against the government building, operating, financing and maintaining the relevant infrastructure.
+This determination will typically involve the development and assessment of a business case for the proposed PPP, which will include a cost-benefit analysis as well as a comparison of the cost of procuring the project as a PPP against the government building, operating, financing and maintaining the relevant infrastructure.

 Certain pieces of state, territory and federal legislation will also be applicable to PPPs on a case-by-case basis.
-Two key pieces of federal legislation with common application to PPPs are the Foreign Acquisitions and Takeovers Act 1975 (Cth) (the FATA Act) and the Competition and Consumer Act 2010 (Cth) (the Competition Act).
+Two key pieces of federal legislation with common application to PPPs are the Foreign Acquisitions and Takeovers Act 1975 (Cth) (FATA Act) and the Competition and Consumer Act 2010 (Cth) (Competition Act).
 The FATA Act regulates investments in Australian companies and infrastructure projects by foreign-owned entities or foreign governments.
 The FATA Act sets out thresholds for when a foreign entity or government must seek approval of the Foreign Investment Review Board (FIRB) to proceed with an investment.
-FIRB applies a broad 'national interest' test to determine whether to grant investment approval to the foreign entity or government.
-The Competition Act aims to promote competition, fair trading and consumer protection in Australia.
+Following the arrival of covid-19, these thresholds were temporarily reduced to zero Australian dollars, meaning that all investments required FIRB approval.
+However, as of 1 January 2021, the pre-existing thresholds were reinstated.
+FIRB applies a broad national interest test to determine whether to grant investment approval to a foreign entity or government.
+Under the recent reforms to the FATA Act effective 1 January 2021, FIRB applies an additional pre-transaction mandatory approval requirement for notifiable national security actions.
+This new requirement empowers the Treasurer to impose conditions or block investment by foreign persons on national security grounds, regardless of the value of the investment.
+This new national security test (distinct from the pre-existing, broader national interest test) may be relevant for certain PPPs as it enables greater government scrutiny of foreign investment, particularly in sensitive sectors.4 The Competition Act aims to promote competition, fair trading and consumer protection in Australia.
 Bidders participating in PPPs in sectors where there are competition concerns may be required to obtain approval from the Australian Competition and Consumer Commission.

 Bidding and award procedure